-Android distribution updated, Froyo on over one-third of devicesAlex Wagner - Deputy Managing Editor, News Desk
+Android distribution updated, Froyo on over one-third of devicesAlex Wagner - Editorial Director of News and Content

 Once again, Google has updated their Android version distribution chart, this time for the two weeks ending on October 1st.
 Just like the last time we saw these numbers, Android 2.1 is the most widespread version in use right now, running on 40.4 percent of devices that have accessed the Android Market.
 Froyo is the runner-up in the distribution race, appearing on 33.4 percent of devices.
 Version 2.2 experienced the biggest change of all four competitors, growing nearly six percent since the last time we saw the measurements.
 Next up is Android 1.6, in third place with 16.4 percent of the share and down almost one percent from last month.
 Finally, we have Cupcake, aka Android 1.5, still running on 9.7 percent of all Android devices almost a year and a half after its initial release.
 Thankfully, 1.5's share is down nearly three percent compared to September's numbers.